rmarinho/AnirolaC-Toolkit/README.md

 This is the Anirolac Toolkit.

-A set of custom craffted controls to use in your iOS and Android applications using Xamarin Component store.
+A set of custom crafted controls to use in your iOS and Android applications using Xamarin Component store.

+Available Controls for *iOS*:
+ImageGalery